 All the pansiyons had options for doing laundry.
 It was cheap and good.

 In nature!
-Or when you got into a village you could always find facilities.
+Or when you go into a village you can always find facilities.

-Self Guided for a 4 or 5 days – On Foot Holidays
+Self-Guided for 4 or 5 days – On Foot Holidays

 You can have a portion organized by boat as your lodging that ‘travels’ with you.